Continuous Multi-line Queues and TASEP: Discrete and continuous density functions

 \subsection{Probability of given permutation}

-One obvious question to ask about the distribution $\SD$ is the probability $p_{\pi}$ that the particles form a certain permutation $\pi$.
-We can compute the exact probability of the reverse permutation.
+One obvious question to ask about the distribution $\SD_n$ is the probability $p_{\pi}$ that the particles form a certain permutation $\pi$.
+We can compute the exact probability of the reverse permutation $w_0$.

-\begin{theorem} The probability that the particles form the reverse permutation is
+\begin{theorem} The probability that the particles form the reverse permutation $w_0$ is

-\end{theorem} \begin{proof} If the labelling of the boxes on the last row of an MLQ is $w_0$ then also the word on the row above have to be labelled by the reverse permtuation, as noted in the proof of \refP{P:w0}, and this holds inductively for all rows.
-All the relative positions are however not fixed since rows two or more apart could be on either side of each other.
-For example for $n=3$ the box on the top row could be to the left or right of the middle box in the last row.
-Thus giving 2 different possible relative positions of all boxes.
-Such triangular arrays of boxes have been studied previously in other contexts and are called e.g. Gelfand-Tsetlin patterns, see \cite{oeis}.
-The enumeration of all such patterns seems to have been done first in \cite{T} where it is proven that the number of such patterns is
+\end{theorem} \begin{proof} As in the proof of \refP{P:w0}, each row $i$ of an MLQ corresponding to $w_0$ is labeled by the reverse permutation of length $i$.
+Furthermore, the positions of the boxes on row $i-1$ interleave the positions of the boxes on row $i$.
+Such placements (in the sense of Remark \ref{R:count}) have been studied before in other contexts and are called Gelfand-Tsetlin patterns, see \cite{oeis}.
+The enumeration of all such patterns seems to have been done first in \cite{T}, where it is proven that the number of such patterns is

-Think of the $\binom{n+1}{2}$ boxes in the MLQ as chosen in the interval $[0,1)$, and then selecting which boxes ends up on which line.
-Then there are a total $\binom{\binom{n+1}{2}}{1,2,3,\dots,n}$ ways to do this.
-Dividing the number of Gelfand Tsetlin patterns with the total numbers gives the formula claimed. \end{proof}
+Think of the $\binom{n+1}{2}$ boxes in the MLQ as chosen in the interval $[0,1)$, and then selecting which boxes end up on which line.
+By Remark \ref{R:count} we conclude that the $p_{w_0}$ is the number of placements yielding $w_0$ divided by the total number, $\binom{\binom{n+1}{2}}{1,\dots,n}$, of placements.
+This gives the stated formula. \end{proof}

-We have computed $p_{\pi}$ for all permutations for $n\le 6$ and we can unfortunately not see any obivous general pattern.
-For instance, (i) $p_{w_0}$ is the smallest of the probabilities and $p_{id}$ is the largest, but $p_\pi/p_{w_0}$ is not an integer in general, and (ii) the chain is not symmetric: $p_{w_0\pi w_0} \neq p_\pi$ in general.